 Discriminatory Taxes

-Cable and telecom companies have been using their money and influence to try and convince state legislators to pass unfair taxes on satellite TV services for more than a decade.
+Satellite customers have seen attempts to pass unfair taxes on satellite TV services for more than a decade.
 These taxes include:

 - taxing satellite at a different rate than cable;